To discuss how TFA can help your Tribe, please contact us today for a free consultation.

 David provides TFA’s clients with solution-oriented advice and strategies related to Tribes’ debt needs.
 As a Managing Director for Banc of America Securities, David ran the gaming, lodging and leisure debt structuring and syndication group.
 With over 25 years of banking experience, David has been the primary architect and lead structurer for numerous corporate gaming and Native American syndicated loans.
 Since 2003, he has been involved in over 100 transactions representing over $90 billion including $7 billion in Indian country.
 While at Bank of America, David and his team were consistently #1 every year in gaming transactions and dollar volume.

-Bill has worked at TFA since the firm’s inception in 2009 and has worked in Indian Country for over six years.
-He has over nine years of investment banking experience and has helped raise over $6 billion of capital as well as worked on a variety of strategic advisory and M&A transactions.
+Bill has worked at TFA since the firm’s inception in 2009 and has worked in Indian Country for nearly ten years.
+He has over 14 years of investment banking experience and has helped raise over $8 billion of capital as well as worked on a variety of strategic advisory and M&A transactions.
 At TFA, Bill has assisted tribes with capital raising, refinancing existing debt and provided strategic financial advisory for issues involving loan extensions, debt restructuring, per capita plans, project financeability and accessing the BIA/IEED’s loan guaranty program.
-He received an M.B.A. from the USC Marshall School of Business and a B.A. in Economics from the University of California at Berkeley.
+He received an MBA from the USC Marshall School of Business and a BA in Economics from the University of California, Berkeley.
 In addition, Bill has earned the right to use the CFA designation.

 Jeff has over fifteen years of investment banking experience, with over twelve years at Banc of America Securities in various roles including Syndicated Finance, High Yield Capital Markets and, most recently, as a Principal in the Global Corporate and Investment Bank Real Estate, Gaming and Leisure Industries.
 There, Jeff focused primarily on Native American gaming transactions as well as a variety of greenfield and expansion casino development projects.
 Since 2005, Jeff has been involved with over $8 billion of gaming-related transactions, including over $3 billion in Indian country.